 Game Day: Wranglers vs Reign

-The Wranglers host the Ontario Reign at the Scotiabank Saddledome on Sunday night.
+The Wranglers are back in action against the Ontario Reign at the Scotiabank Saddledome on Monday night.

-Calgary is looking to get back in the win column and keep pace in the Pacific Division playoff race.
+Calgary (29-20-4-2) is looking to get back in the win column after dropping their last two games, as they currently sit sixth in the Pacific Division in a three-team tie with 64 pts.

-Calgary and Ontario are currently in a four-team tie for fourth place with 64 pts., but the Wranglers sit in sixth when factoring in goal-differential.

 WRANGLERS UPCOMING SCHEDULE: